 View memorial tribute or sign guestbook at www.northcuttandson.com

-To send flowers to the family or plant a tree in memory of Leneva (Poe) Arnett, please visit our floral store.
+To send flowers to Leneva's family, please visit our floral store.